OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 ### Accessing your cluster

-The Kubeflow endpoint is exposed with [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) `30380`.
-To get a static ip, you can [expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-a-loadbalancer) and access the **EXTERNAL_IP**.
+The OpenDataology endpoint is exposed with [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) `30380`.
+To get a static ip, you can [expose the OpenDataology endpoint as a LoadBalancer](#expose-the-OpenDataology-endpoint-as-a-loadbalancer) and access the **EXTERNAL_IP**.

-For single-user Kubeflow, IBM Cloud uses Dex authentication by default.
+For single-user OpenDataology, IBM Cloud uses Dex authentication by default.
 You can access the cluster using the email and password you specified in step 3 and 4 of [Single User](#single-user)

 ## Multi-user, auth-enabled

-Run the following steps to deploy Kubeflow with [IBM Cloud AppID](https://cloud.ibm.com/catalog/services/app-id) as an authentication provider.
+Run the following steps to deploy OpenDataology with [IBM Cloud AppID](https://cloud.ibm.com/catalog/services/app-id) as an authentication provider.

-The scenario is a Kubeflow cluster admin configures Kubeflow as a web application in AppID and manages user authentication with builtin identity providers (Cloud Directory, SAML, social log-in with Google or Facebook etc.) or custom providers.
+The scenario is a OpenDataology cluster admin configures OpenDataology as a web application in AppID and manages user authentication with builtin identity providers (Cloud Directory, SAML, social log-in with Google or Facebook etc.) or custom providers.